Quantcast

 Frontispiece from King’s Dream of New York:

 In 1908, Moses King published King’s Dream of New York, which depicted what the city could look like in the future.
-Illustrated by Harry Pettit, the book portrayed a fantastic future for the city which included the the creation of many levels of roadways and walkways to service the multitude of pedestrians and automobiles that would occupy the future New York.
+Illustrated by Harry Pettit, the book portrayed a fantastic future for the city which included the creation of many levels of roadways and walkways to service the multitude of pedestrians and automobiles that would occupy the future New York.
 This idea quickly captured the imaginations of architects, planners and engineers.
 In fact, few people realize that Grand Central Station embodies many of these ideas, with a conduit of traffic wrapping around the second level of the building.

 Many such architect dreamers have yearned to leave a lasting mark on New York City.
 While the lucky few are able to realize their dream, an untold number never get that chance.
 Some of their plans never saw reality due to red tape or funding issues, while others remained on the drawing board because the city was not ready for their grandiosity.
 This is the first in a series of articles relating to architectural ideas that never took hold or were never completed in New York City.
 Presented below, in Part I, is a collection of images that represent New York City buildings that never were.
 In later articles, we will show you roadways, railways, bridges and universities, that were designed for New York and never constructed.